-• You don't necessarily need to organize a rides to the polls program on your own.
+You don't necessarily need to organize a rides to the polls program on your own.
 You might consider partnering with another organization that is already doing this work.
 Many of the major rideshare companies offer free or discounted ride codes to help facilitate voting.
 Other organizations also help coordinate carpools to the polls.
-Bangor provides free rides on the city's Community Connector bus.